When to Hire Employees: Why Timing is Everything for Your Business

 At this stage, sales and profits are growing, creating more cash flow than is required for re-investment.

-To ensure the right quantity and quality of recruitment, monitor staff effectiveness by tracking gross profit against total payroll and outsourcing costs.
-If this measure gets worse, then you’ve got a problem.
+To ensure the correct quantity and quality of recruitment, continue monitoring staff productivity by tracking gross profit against total payroll and outsourcing costs.
+If this trend gets worse, then you’ve got a problem.

-Unless the business can attract and retain key staff who can deliver sustained growth it may slip into a Mid-Life Crisis.
+The business may slip into a Mid-Life Crisis unless it can attract and retain key staff who can deliver sustained growth.

 Mid-Life Crisis

-In a Mid-Life Crisis, enthusiasm and excitement begin to wane, particularly as professional managers start holding people accountable.
+In a Mid-Life Crisis, enthusiasm and excitement begin to wane, particularly as professional managers hold employees accountable.

-Failure to take control of the situation takes you into the next stage of the life cycle.
+Failure to take control of the situation takes a business into the next stage of the life cycle.

 Ageing

-Now lots of talented people begin to leave, often because they’re being blamed for the business’s woes.
-Those that remain are in a state of denial and refuse to recognise the problems – they’ve become “institutionalised”.
+Many talented employees are beginning to leave, often because they’re blamed for the business’s woes.
+Those who remain are in denial and refuse to recognise the problems – they’ve become “institutionalised”.

 Death

-Sadly, there are no longer any talented people left; often the business will only survive through acquisition.
+Sadly, no talented employees are left; often, the business will only survive through acquisition.

-But, so we don’t finish on a downer, this isn’t inevitable: Sean’s Bar in Athlone in Ireland opened in 900 AD and is still going strong!
+(So we don’t finish on a downer, this isn’t inevitable: Sean’s Bar in Athlone, Ireland, opened in 900 AD and is still going strong!)

-When you better understand where you’re going, you’ll be able to:
+When you better understand where your business is going, you’ll be able to:

 • Foresee potential issues and anticipate the future.